 - 1. The Committee shall determine whether the attorney meets all of the applicable standards in Article VII, including whether specific continuing legal education the attorney has taken is sufficient to meet the requirements.
 For any list that requires a number of years of required practice as a qualification, the Committee may consider relevant law school clinical or other skill-building experience as an alternative.
 The Committee shall act upon each request in a timely manner and assure that the requesting attorney is given prompt notice of the action taken with respect to his or her request and is advised in writing within 60 days of the basis for denial if the request is not granted. - 2.
 The Committee shall review each request by an attorney to be added to a list.
+The

-The Committee may request that an applicant submit additional information, including appearing before the Committee to be interviewed.
+Committee may request that an applicant submit additional information, including appearing before the Committee to be interviewed.
 Any member of the Committee may discuss requests with other members of the bar and the bench and may relate information obtained thereby to other members of the Committee.
 The Rules of Evidence do not apply to the review of requests.
 The Committee may hold a request in abeyance for a reasonable period of time while obtaining additional information.

-C. Removal from List
+A. Removal from List

-The Committee shall remove an attorney from a list if at any time the attorney no longer meets the standards set forth in Article VII for the list on which he or she is placed, does not meet the performance standards in Article VIII, or otherwise fails to meet the responsibilities of representation including, but not limited to, billing in compliance with the Rules of the

-Commission on Indigent Defense Services, all local rules, and the Revised Rules of Professional Conduct.
-However, if the Committee finds that one of these conditions exists, but is temporary and remediable, the Committee may temporarily suspend the attorney from the list.
+The Committee, upon written notice to subject attorney and after giving subject attorney an opportunity to be heard, within ten (10) days of written notice, may suspend or remove an attorney from a list if at any time the attorney no longer meets the standards set forth in Article VII for the list on which he or she is placed, does not meet the performance standards in Article VIII, or otherwise fails to meet the responsibilities of representation including, but not limited to, billing in compliance with the Rules of the Commission on Indigent Defense Services, all local rules, and the Revised Rules of Professional Conduct.
+However, if the Committee finds that one of these conditions exists, but is temporary and remediable, the Committee shall prior to suspension or removal, provide a reasonable opportunity for the attorney to remediate any deficiencies under the provisions referenced in this subsection.
 With the attorney's consent, the Committee may also place the attorney's name on another list for which the attorney is qualified by virtue of having been on the list from which the attorney was removed.
 The Committee shall inform the attorney in writing of the basis for removal within 60 days of the action.
-The Committee retains sole authority for removing attorneys from lists.
+The Committee retains sole authority for removing attorneys from lists who no longer meet the standards set forth in Article VII.

-D. Requests for Review
+B. Requests for Review